cvpaperchallenge-alumni/limit-lab-homepage/terraform/README.md

-# LIMIT Lab Terraform
+# LIMIT.Lab Terraform

-We are using Terraform to manage the infrastructure of the LIMIT Lab website.
+We are using Terraform to manage the infrastructure of the LIMIT.Lab website.
 We deploy the website on AWS using CloudFront, S3, and Route 53.

 ## Start developing